gfip/gfip/README.md

   >PASSRESET_SECRET=anythingyouwant.

-  >ADDRESS=The address which the app is hosted on, for local developement you can use http://localhost:5000.
+  >ADDRESS=The address which the api is hosted on, for local developement you can use http://localhost:5000.

+  >CLIENT_ADDRESS=The address which the front end is hosted on, for local developement you can leave it blank

 - Go to the `mongodb/server/YOURVERSION/bin` folder, open a command prompt and execute `mongod`.
 This will run your local mongoDB database(only required if you didn't set MONGO_URL in your environment variables).